Hayfever

 More

-There are many home remedies from ginger and garlic to fenugreek tea and so on.
-If they work for you that’s wonderful but what works for one doesn’t necessarily work for others so I always encourage people to seek advice from a herbalist who can find the right herbal medicine for your own unique needs.
+There are many home remedies from ginger and garlic to fenugreek tea and more.
+If they work for you, that’s wonderful — but what works for one person doesn’t necessarily work for another.
+Seeking advice from a qualified practitioner can help tailor support to your individual needs.

 Written by Wesley Smith